 Many mesothelioma patients are entitled to compensation as a result of developing the disease.
-You can be compensated through legal settlements, VA claims, bankruptcy trust funds and jury verdicts.
+You can get compensation from VA claims, trust funds, settlements and jury verdicts.

 Mesothelioma Compensation Explained

 The amount of compensation you receive can be based on several factors.
 These factors may include lost wages, emotional distress, physical pain and the cost of health care.
 Compensation also comes from many different sources.

 There are several types of compensation you can receive, including:

 - Asbestos trust funds.
 You may have worked for a company that is no longer in existence or that has declared bankruptcy because other victims have filed lawsuits against them.
 Many of these companies have bankruptcy trust funds.
 They use these trusts to compensate their former employees who developed mesothelioma.
 You can usually get money from these trust funds fairly fast.

 - VA Claims.
 Many victims of mesothelioma were military veterans.
 Asbestos was widely used in all branches of the armed forces.
 Veterans can file a VA claim for benefits relating to their disease.
 They can also get reduced cost treatment through the VA health care system.

 - Settlement funds.
 You may have worked for a company that doesn’t have an asbestos trust fund.
 Rather than having a lawsuit that goes to trial, most companies work with your attorney to come up with a fair amount of compensation.
 This includes medical care, legal fees, funeral benefits and lost wages.

 Trial verdicts.
 Some people choose to go to trial.
 This usually happens if a company refuses to pay for your illness or if the settlement they suggested is too small.
 The trial will determine if the company was liable for your mesothelioma.
 Trials don’t guarantee a compensation.
 You can file a lawsuit as an individual or as part of a joint lawsuit filed by other victims that worked for the same company.